Literary-Insights/blog/src/content/blog/The Uses and Abuses of History - Margaret MacMillan.txt-1.md

 ---
-title: DEEP SUMMARY - The Uses and Abuses of History - Margaret MacMillan
+title: The Uses and Abuses of History - Margaret MacMillan
-slug: deep-summary-the-uses-and-abuses-of-history-margaret-macmillan
+slug: the-uses-and-abuses-of-history-margaret-macmillan
 tags:
   - book-summary
 excerpt: ""